Vyral/mark-adams/_posts/2020-12-07-q-how-can-you-stay-safe-this-holiday-season.md

 ---
 layout: post
-title: Holiday Safety Tips from Officer Mashburn
+title: 'Q: How Can You Stay Safe This Holiday Season?'
 date: 2020-12-07 14:00:00
 tags:
 excerpt: Officer Mashburn shares some simple but important tips for holiday safety.